jordeam/alpha3wesp/README.md

 ## TODO

-- accept inputs from UART, SPI, I2C, CAN and pulse width.
+- accept inputs from UART, SPI, I2C, CAN and pulse width
-- implement reversion capability for AC three-phase controllers.
+- implement reversion capability for AC three-phase controllers
+- use two phase synchronism signals to detect phase sequence order automatically
 - as always, improve docs...

 ## Thanks